robtherad/A3_Phalanx_Mission_Template/ADV120_MissionTemplate.Altis/f/gpsmarkers/readme.md

 #####Group Markers
 By default the module will create a marker for every group present on the map.
 Unless the group is defined by the setGroupID module it will have a messy name like `Alpha 1-1` or something.
 Define the group using that module and it will use the name defined there instead.

-If you want a group to have no marker created for it you can add it's groupID to `phx_ignoreMarkerArray`.
+If you want a group to have no marker created for it you can add it's groupID, or it's group identifier (as defined in the setGroupID module), to `phx_ignoreMarkerArray`.
 It's groupID should be a string which is defined in the setGroupID module.
 If I had three groups named A1, A2 and C2 that I wished to hide markers for I would define `phx_ignoreMarkerArray` as follows:

 ```phx_ignoreMarkerArray = ["A1", "A2", "C2"];```
 ***